Easy to Use Legal Templates

-Technically there is already an agreement between an employer and employee when the later decides to work for the other.
+Technically there is already an agreement between an employer and employee when the latter decides to work for the other.
 However, it is important to have a legal written contract of employment in place as it helps to have clear expectations of the responsibilities and limits any future liabilities.
-Furthermore, if any dispute arises in the future, it can be a good basis to sort things out or even take legal actions with.
+Furthermore, if any dispute arises in the future, it can be a good basis to sort things out or even take legal action with.

 In terms of legal enforceability to sign one, it depends on local jurisdiction and regional laws.
 Be sure to check them to ensure that you are on the right side of the law.